MetricSign

 How to fix it

-2. 2Review recent changes to the cluster configuration — Spark config keys, instance types, or policy settings
+2. 2Compare recent changes to the cluster configuration against working history: check Spark config keys, instance types, and init script parameters for anything modified in the last deploy.

-5. 5If the cluster is created via API or Terraform, validate the API payload against the Databricks Clusters API schema
+5. 5If the cluster is created via API or Terraform, run the create/edit payload through the Databricks Clusters API schema validator or test with a minimal config to isolate the offending field.

 Frequently asked questions